-Roxicodone® is an odorless, white crystalline powder.
-It is a brand name of its parent, generic drug, Oxycodone.
+Roxicodone® is a brand name of its parent, generic drug, Oxycodone.
 Oxycodone a synthetic (man-made) substance, derived from thebaine.
 Roxicodone is prescribed by physicians for treating moderate to severe pain.
 It is available in 5mg, 15mg and 30mg tablets.
 It is an opioid analgesic.
 Some experts say it has a high likelihood for misuse, abuse and addiction, especially when taken for an extended period of time.

 - Oxycodone (Roxicodone) is classified as a Schedule II narcotic

 Roxicodone is considered a short-acting, pain reliever.
 The most common brand name for controlled-release Oxycodone is the brand named OxyContin.

 - The maximum dosage of Roxicodone is a 30mg pill

 - After ingesting, it generally works for about 12 hrs

 - Roxicodone is a short-acting analgesic

 - It is prescribed for moderate to severe pain